|

 It’s been a soggy summer.
 But fear not: The heat and humidity will ease up, sooner or later, and we can look forward to crisp fall days and even crisper apples.

-and yellows along hiking and biking trails, and whole towns come alive with fall festivals, performances and more.
+Autumn in Iowa is a great time to get out and experience the state’s true colors.
+Hillsides burst into oranges, reds and yellows along hiking and biking trails, and whole towns come alive with fall festivals, performances and more.
 The team here at ia has picked the juiciest finds for you to scroll down below.

 Of course, this isn’t the last word on everything to do in the next few months.
 If you know of an event we've missed, please send your suggestions to editors@bpcdm.com.
 And remember: For more events in Central Iowa, subscribe to our dsmWeekly newsletter and quarterly dsm Season Previews.